Can a domain registrar be a good web host?

 Those core components again – what does make a good web hosting service?

-Let’s start from the very beginning.
+Let’s start at the very beginning.
 The datacenter.

 At Namecheap, the network connecting each datacenter we operate out of ticks all of these boxes.
 Our precise topology is a fairly closely guarded secret.
 I can reveal we use a range of Cisco, Juniper, Brocade in a multi-tenant, redundant network mesh.
 I’ll conclude by noting some other web hosts do go to the lengths we do with our quality network.
 Others go for a more budget solution.
 And others may just rent network capacity as bandwidth or data-transfer from their server provider.
 But our approach, as a “registrar”, follows a best practice approach.